 The End of Romance

 Playboy Press was sold to Berkley-Jove in 1982.
-Then they ultimately folded in 1984.
+They ultimately folded as a publishing house in 1984.

 - Berkley Wikipedia